-Even if you have no nursing background, you can become an advanced practice nurse through our accelerated program of PreSpecialty master’s entry.
+Even if you have no nursing background, you can become an advanced practice nurse through our accelerated program of PreSpecialty master’s entry (entry with a BA/BS in a field other than nursing).
 With three semesters of generalist-level nursing courses and completion of the program in your chosen specialty, often just three additional semesters, you can earn your Master of Science in Nursing degree.

 Vanderbilt’s Accelerated Program

-If you have no background in nursing but you are interested in pursuing a career in advanced practice nursing without sacrificing excellence in education, entry into the Vanderbilt Master of Science in Nursing program through the PreSpecialty master’s program offers you this opportunity.
+If you have no background in nursing but you are interested in pursuing a career in advanced practice nursing without sacrificing excellence in education, entry into the Vanderbilt Master of Science in Nursing (MSN) program through the PreSpecialty master’s program offers you this opportunity.
 This PreSpecialty year provides the foundation equivalent to the bachelor’s degree in nursing for course work in the selected nursing specialty.
 The three-semester PreSpecialty year will prepare you for taking the National Council for Licensure Exam (NCLEX) to become a Registered Nurse (RN).
+The Prespecialty year courses are only offered full time in a face-to-face format so during the prespecialty year students are required to live within daily commuting distance of Vanderbilt campus.
+However, the Adult-Gerontology Primary Care Nurse Practitioner, Family Nurse Practitioner, Pediatric Nurse Practitioner-Primary Care, Women’s Health/Gender-Related Nurse Practitioner and Women’s Health/Gender-Related Nurse Practitioner/ AGPCNP specialties allow prespecialty entry students to complete their specialty year outside of the middle Tennessee area (OMTA).

 Your PreSpecialty Clinical Experience